wyne-ybanez/SneakrHead/README.md

 ### Test Strategy
 #### **Summary**
 Testing is to be made to ensure all features of the website is working as intended and that the links lead to the appropriate pages.
 Tests must be made to judge the websites responsiveness.
-Additionally, that all inputs done through the forms will submit the data to the appropriate collections.
+Additionally, that all inputs done through the forms must submit the data to the appropriate collections.
 It is also there to ensure the project's code structure abides the universal best practices for programming.
+The following validators are planned to be used.

 HTML Code must pass through the [W3C HTML Validator](https://validator.w3.org/#validate_by_uri).